javascript-tutorial/en.javascript.info/5-network/04-fetch-abort/article.md

 # Fetch: Abort

-Aborting a `fetch` is a little bit tricky.
-Remember, `fetch` returns a promise.
+As we know, `fetch` returns a promise.
 And JavaScript generally has no concept of "aborting" a promise.
-So how can we cancel a fetch?
+So how can we abort a `fetch`?

-There's a special built-in object for such purposes: `AbortController`.
+There's a special built-in object for such purposes: `AbortController`, that can be used to abort not only `fetch`, but other asynchronous tasks as well.

 The usage is pretty simple: